jhumphry/parse_args/README.md

 this type is created and populated with objects from the `Option` type hierarchy.
 The processing of the command line arguments is then triggered.
-If successful, the `Argument_Parser` will then contain the actual arguments passed (or default values where appropriate).
-These values can be iterated over, can be retrieved by treating the `Argument_Parser` object as a map from option names to string values, or can be retrieved as the correct types by specific functions.
+If successful, the `Argument_Parser` will then contain the values for the arguments specified by the user (or the specified default values where appropriate).
+The values can be iterated over, can be retrieved by treating the `Argument_Parser` object as a map from option names to string values, or can be retrieved as the correct types by type-specific functions.

 The built-in option types cover Boolean options, whose presence or absence on the command line sets the value, repeated options where a counter is incremented each type the argument is specified, and arguments of Integer and String types.
-Options can either be of the named type or can be positional.
-The remaining unprocessed 'tail' of specified arguments can be retrieved, which is useful in the common case that a command can be given a unlimited number of files to operate over.
+Various generics are provided so arguments of any type can be parsed, provided there is an unambiguous conversion from a string.
+Options can either be named type or can be identified by their position on the command line.
+The 'tail' of unprocessed arguments can also be retrieved in order, which may, for example, represent a number of input files that the user wishes to be processed.

 ### Example usage